The Firebase Session component

 Your Cloud Firestore configuration is ready.

-Insert the Firebase Session component
+Insert the Firebase Session Component

-In the properties, copy/paste the project ID and the API Key from the Firebase console:
+In the properties, copy/paste the Project ID and the API Key from the Firebase console.

-Force authentication after (hours)
+Force Authentication After (hours)

 💡 Don't forget to insert the Authentication component to display the login form in your application.